apify/apify-docs/sources/academy/webscraping/anti_scraping/index.md

 ## Quick start {#quick-start}

-If you don't have time to read about the theory behind anti-scraping protections to fine-tune your scraping project and instead you just need to get unblocked ASAP, here are some quick tips:
+If you don't have time to read about the theory behind anti-scraping protections to fine-tune your scraping project and instead you need to get unblocked ASAP, here are some quick tips:

 - Use high-quality proxies.
 [Residential proxies](/platform/proxy/residential-proxy) are the least blocked.
 You can find many providers out there like Apify, BrightData, Oxylabs, NetNut, etc.
 - Set **real-user-like HTTP settings** and **browser fingerprints**.
 [Crawlee](https://crawlee.dev/) uses statistically generated realistic HTTP headers and browser fingerprints by default for all of its crawlers.